kahinimehta/HanabiTask/implementation_details.md

   - Strategy efficiency
 - **Total for 2 trials**: 4-10 minutes

+### Data Collection
+- **Turn-by-turn log**: Detailed CSV with reaction times
+- **Trial summary**: Overall performance metrics
+- **File sizes**: Minimal (text-based CSV files)

 ---

+## Caveats

-### Caveats
+### Game Mechanics
 - At any given time, a card from the current sequence will be in play
-- The AI always plays the correct card
+- The AI always plays the correct card when it has sufficient information
 - The AI only hints if you have cards that should be in the sequence
-- The AI will wait for BOTH position and color information before placing a card.
-It may not utilize hints in an optimal way.
+- The AI will wait for BOTH position and color information before placing a card
 - If you hint at a card that's not in the sequence, the AI may ignore your hint (unless you've hinted all info about each card in their deck already -- then it will decide to replace)

+### Interface Limitations
+- **Single touch only**: PsychoPy doesn't handle multi-touch
+- **Touch precision**: Fingers are less precise than mouse cursors
+- **Accidental touches**: Easier to trigger accidentally than mouse clicks

+### Technical Considerations
+- **Font rendering**: Arrow characters may vary across systems
+- **Window sizing**: May need adjustment for different screen sizes
+- **Touch regions**: May need enlargement for very small screens

+---

 ## Conclusion

 The optimal AI provides a challenging but fair partner that helps participants succeed while requiring strategic thinking and memory.
+The mouse/touch interface makes the game accessible on various devices while the visual hint system and turn-by-turn logging provide rich data for analysis.